-The overall prevalence of CKD in the United States adult general population was 14.8% in 2013-2016, with CKD stage 3 (6.4%) being the most prevalent.
+The overall prevalence of CKD in the United States adult general population was 14.0% in 2017-March 2020, with CKD stage 3 (5.1%) being the most prevalent.
 Overall, CKD prevalence has remained relatively stable during the last two decades [2].
-Point prevalence of CKD increases with age, from 10.1% at 65 to 74 years of age to 22.6% at 85 years of age and older.
+Point prevalence of CKD increases with age, from 1.3% of individuals younger than 65 years of age, compared with 20.1% of individuals 65 years of age and older.
 Men have a slightly higher prevalence than women [2].
-Medicare data also show that more than 1.1 million patients with diabetes also have CKD; this is more than the number of CKD patients with congestive heart failure (CHF) or both diabetes and CHF [2].
-The greatest number of patients with CKD overall have stage 3 disease, followed by unknown or unspecified staging [2].
+The prevalence of diabetes increased markedly from 2005-2008 to 2017-March 2020 among individuals with (35.6%) and without (9.5%) CKD; this is more than the number of CKD patients with hypertension or cardiovascular disease [2].
+The greatest number of patients with CKD overall have stage 3 disease [2].

-The prevalence of CKD in African Americans (18.7%) was higher than that among white Americans (13.5%) [2].
-Regarding comorbidities, 15% of NHANES participants with CKD also had diagnosed hypertension and 23% had diagnosed diabetes [2].
+The prevalence of stage 3 CKD in Black Americans (7.6%) was higher than that among White Americans (5.9%) [2].
+Regarding comorbidities, 21.5% of NHANES participants with CKD also had diagnosed hypertension and 38.0% had diagnosed diabetes [2].

-The average Medicare cost per patient with CKD per year exceeded \$16,000 in 2016 [2].
-Those who had diabetes and CHF concurrent with CKD reached a cost of \$39,506 per patient [2].
-Comparatively, the average cost to care for a Medicare patient without diabetes, CHF, or CKD is \$8,620 per year [2].
+The average Medicare cost per patient with CKD per year exceeded \$25,920 in 2020 [2].
+Those who had diabetes and CHF concurrent with CKD reached a cost of \$36,578 per patient [2].
+Comparatively, the average cost to care for a Medicare patient without diabetes, CHF, or CKD is \$12,232 per year [2].
 The economic burden to society is significant.

 There are socioeconomic differences in the prevalence of CKD.
-In the United States, whites in the lowest income quartile have an 86% increased odds of having CKD compared to the highest income quartile [3].
+In the United States, White Americans in the lowest income quartile have 86% increased odds of having CKD compared to the highest income quartile [3].
 Additionally, odds are increased by two times among unemployed African Americans and six times among unemployed Mexican Americans compared to their employed counterparts [4].
 When controlling for race, high socioeconomic status still shows an inverse association with CKD, as demonstrated by a 2010 study involving only African American participants [5].

 Homeless adults with CKD tend to be younger, disproportionately male, and suffer from higher rates of depression and substance abuse than non-homeless patients [6].
 Homeless adults also experience significantly higher risk of ESRD and death and are more likely to use acute care services than non-homeless patients [7].

 Geographic differences may also present emerging risk factors for CKD.
 It is hypothesized that ambient temperature can increase the risk of CKD by predisposing patients to kidney stones [8].
 Living in a poorly built environment, such as one with exposure to pollution and low walkability, may emerge as a risk factor for CKD given its association with other risk factors, like obesity, diabetes, and hypertension [9].
 A greater number of moves to various residences in a patient's lifetime is also associated with lower prevalence of albuminuria and reduced kidney function, though the mechanisms for these differences are unknown [9].

-Regarding racial differences, a large cohort study showed that Hispanic patients with CKD had twice the prevalence of low income and low educational attainment compared to white patients [10].
-They also had significantly higher rates of self-reported diabetes and hypertension than black or white patients.
-Mean glomerular filtration rate (GFR) at the time of the study was lower in Hispanic patients than blacks or whites, while median proteinuria was higher [11].
-This study found Hispanic patients to have disproportionately lower socioeconomic status, less angiotensin-converting enzyme inhibitor/ angiotensin II receptor blocker (ACE-I/ARB) use, poorer blood pressure control, and more severe CKD complications than non-Hispanics [11].
+Regarding racial differences, a large cohort study showed that Hispanic patients with CKD had twice the prevalence of low income and low educational attainment compared to White patients [10].
+They also had significantly higher rates of self-reported diabetes and hypertension than Black or White patients.
+Mean glomerular filtration rate (GFR) at the time of the study was lower in Hispanic patients than Black or White patients, while median proteinuria was higher [11].
+This study found Hispanic patients to have disproportionately lower socioeconomic status, less angiotensin-converting enzyme inhibitor/angiotensin II receptor blocker (ACE-I/ARB) use, poorer blood pressure control, and more severe CKD complications than non-Hispanics [11].